Dexter S. French, Jr.

 A word about the spikes and noise you see on the plot.
 The nurses tell me ( I've shown it all to them ) that the heart stumbles and "throws" PVCs.
 It's like walking along and tripping over an air molecule.
 I'm sure some of the spikes are PVCs even though I can't feel them, but most all of the others are noise pickup from power lines along the trail.
-The noise seems to happen at the same place and the intensity and duration varies as the weather changes.
+At one or 2 places on the trail, I bike very close under some 7Kv powerlines that magnetically induce a flood of noise.
 Because of this noise, I put in a bit of data filtering.
 When the receiver gets flooded with noise, it's really obvious because the LED is on continuously.
 I decided to put in a little coding that limits the reasonable HR to numbers of a living being.
 48 - 188 bpm is what I chose.
 Before the filtering, I was getting strings of HR data of 6000 bpm.
 It was really obvious what was going on.
 I decided to just not store data that was too long or too short.

 So some of the spikes you see are real and most others probably are not.
 But at least you can see generally what is going on.
 While investigating the noise problem, I also hung a small earphone on the O/S output to listen.
 I sure could hear my heart beat but in a short while it became more data than I wanted to have on the bike ride and I removed the "feature".
 Anyway, the recorded pdf's (see below) should give you an idea of how this project is working out.

-These are the, now, 23 pdf's log , log2 , log3 , log4 , log5 , log6 , log7 , log8 , log9 , log10 , log11 , log12 , log13 , log14 , log15 , log16 , log17 , log18 , log19 , log20 , log21 , log22 and log23 of all the plots of my Heart Rate for the same 9 mile bike ride that I take 5 days a week.
+These plots of my Heart Rate are for the same 9 mile bike ride that I take 5 days a week.
 I've included explainations for each plot including my bloopers.
 Bloopers were caused by incorrect mode switch position (operator error, me) and an intermittent power connector which causes lots of extra "noise" as I bounce down the road.
-The bungee cord seems to have helped that.
-I can now attribuite other noise to the chest strap failing as the conductive plastic to the "pads" become intermittant after nearly 2000 hours.
-This is about the same age that the battery wears out.
-I'm on my 3rd chest strap now.
+I now tie the connector down.
+I can now attribuite the other noise to the chest strap failing as the conductive plastic to the "pads" become intermittant after nearly 2000 hours.
+Liberal wetting of the strap pads and my skin seems to help this.
+Even though this failing is about the same age that the battery wears out.
+I'm on my 5th chest strap now.

 I hope you find it useful.EOF